D2-mods/The-Workshop-Kitpack/d2-workshopkits/readme.French/readme.French.txt

 v5.8
 - Updated French translation from JohnBob.
 - Fixed issue where poison cures were also removing the assassin Poison Weapon buff.
 - Medic: Dragonrot damage should no longer cause frozen death (or at least super low chance).
-Specifically, only the flat 8 damage can kill a creature.
-The 5% damage won't drop below 1 HP. (note: this ignores damage resistance, cold damage is used because I like the visual/sound)
+Damage is now split between cold and acid, instead of all cold. (note: this ignores damage resistance, cold is used because I like the visual/sound)
 - Blood Minister: Lead Elixir now increments resists, instead of setting them.
 - Powder Keg: Fire resist now starts at 10% and scales with level up to 50%.
+- Compat update (Talents of Faerun): For IWDEE, all healing spells from this mod can now heal any of the new PC races added by ToF.
+Restrictions for other races may still apply (depends on spell).
+These restrictions should normally only apply to summons (classic IWD had more restricted summon types, like boneguard skeletons and salamanders).
+- Changes to BAM images for item descriptions.
+Should look better with UI overhaul mods (ex.
+Infinity UI++).

 v5.7
 - Updates: